-Read-back protection was enabled at the factory on modules with firmware version AB that are not part of an eval board.
-As of March 2017, modules are programmed with firmware version AD which does not enable read-back protection.
+Read-back protection was enabled at the factory on modules with firmware version AA and AB that are not part of an eval board.
+As of March 2017, modules are programmed with firmware version AD and AE which do not enable read-back protection.

 Read-back protection protects the pre-programmed bootloader (RigDFU), firmware (BMDware), the Nordic SoftDevice (S132 v2), plus any encryption keys that you may program.
 If the SWD port is required, the module must be "recovered" which results in a full erase of the firmware and user areas of flash.

 RigDFU UART and OTA updates are not affected and may be used without the procedures below.